Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 #### Maintain an Identities Catalogue

-Each node maintains a part of a distributed catalogue of the End User identities.
-This catalogue is designed to facilitate End Users to find each other.
+Each node maintains a part of a distributed catalogue of end users identities.
+This catalogue is designed to facilitate end users to find each other.
 This role is ruled by the Fermat Client Protocol.

 #### Act as Identities' Home

-Each node is home to a set of End Users identities.
+Each node is home to a set of end users identities.
 These identities can receive calls only through their home node.
 This role is also ruled by the Fermat Client Protocol.

 #### Acts as a Call Bridge